Prodis

 From Prodis Labs, Inc.

-To Engineering teams shipping AI over operational APIs
+To Engineering teams shipping AI

-Re Verified answers over operational APIs
+Re Auditable answers over operational APIs

 Keywords open-source runtime · typed endpoint contracts · evidence contracts · deterministic derivation · explainability

-Verified answers
+Auditable answers

 over operational